 In a medium pot, place all pickling ingredients.
 Simmer over medium heat for about 10 minutes, making sure all the sugar is dissolved.
 Let cool slightly.
 Pour vinegar mixture over garlic to fill each jar.

 Place two piece lids on each jar.
-Store in the fridge for several weeks.
+Store in the fridge for several weeks, or seal them using the water bath canning method to make them shelf stable.

 Tips: